nmtarr/GAP-WVBA/README.md

-# GAP-WVBA
+# USGAP-WVBBA
-Code to compare habitat data from GAP to that of WVBA
+Code to compare habitat data from US GAP to that of WVBBA

 # Folders
 dev -- test scripts, example code, etc.